René Guénon: Introduction to the Study of the Hindu Doctrines

 The "general characters of eastern thought" part focuses on the principles of unity of the eastern civilizations, and on the definition of the notions of "tradition" and "metaphysics".
-Guénon also proposes a rigorous definition of the term "religion", and states the proper differences between "tradition", "religion", "metaphysics" and "philosophical system".
+Guénon also proposes a rigorous definition of the term "religion", which he saw as "the conjunction of three elements", that being a dogma, a moral law, and a form of worship.
+He also goes on to state the proper differences between "tradition", "religion", "metaphysics" and "philosophical system".
 The relations between "metaphysics" and "theology" are also explored, and the fundamental terms of "esoterism" and "exoterism" are introduced.
 A chapter is devoted to the idea of "metaphysical realization".
 The first two parts state, according to Guénon, the necessary doctrinal foundations for a correct understanding of Hindu doctrines.